Practical Guide

 Config, docs, simple fixes

 2-3 agents.
 QA + 1 domain specialist.
-Ensemble mode.
+Ensemble mode (specialists work in parallel).

 MED